PurpurMC/PurpurDocs/mkdocs/purpurextras/configuration.md

 If false, will make it so respawn anchors will never run out of charges.

 ### open-iron-doors-with-hand
 Allows opening iron doors with a hand, just like wooden doors.
+Can be controlled by `purpurextras.openirondoors` permission (defaults to true).

 ### open-iron-trapdoors-with-hand
 Allows opening iron trapdoors with a hand, just like wooden trapdoors.
+Can be controlled by `purpurextras.openirontrapdoors` permission (defaults to true).

 ### spawner-placement-requires-specific-permission
 Players will need `purpurextras.spawnerplace.<mobtype>` permission to place spawners of that mob.